Skip to main content

 • Invalid values trigger re-asking or fallback routing.

 Because there is no automatic cap on retries, always design your flow with a fallback condition (e.g. “caller unable to provide”) so the conversation can exit the step gracefully if collection stalls.
+If a branch depends on an entity being present, always include a clear fallback path for when it is not collected or fails validation.

 Accessing entities in code